Voltron: Legendary Defender: Reception

-Voltron: Legendary Defender has received widespread critical acclaim throughout its eight-season run.
-Reviewers and a number of fans have lauded the series’ plot and story arc.
-Some critics and fans criticized the series for its handling of its LGBT representation.
-Additionally for most of its run, the series was plagued by poor behavior by a subset of its fans, with a number of fans issuing death threats to both the cast and crew, including Dos Santos and Montgomery, over decisions and reactions related to representation and "shipping" interests.
+Critical response

+Voltron: Legendary Defender received widespread acclaim throughout its eight-season run.
+Reviewers and a number of fans have lauded the series' plot and story arc.
 The review aggregation website Rotten Tomatoes reported a 100% approval with an average rating of 8.15 for the first season, based on 11 reviews, with Critic Consensus being that "Voltron: Legendary Defender honors its source material with beautifully expressive animation and impactful action."

-In reviewing the first season, Max Nicholson of IGN wrote, "DreamWork’s Voltron: Legendary Defender delivers exactly the kind of show you’ve come to expect from the amazing creative team behind The Legend of Korra."
+In reviewing the first season, Max Nicholson of IGN wrote, "DreamWork's Voltron: Legendary Defender delivers exactly the kind of show you've come to expect from the amazing creative team behind The Legend of Korra."
 He rated the series an 8.9 out of 10.
-Sarah Moran of ScreenRant similarly gave the series a positive review, writing, "It isn’t trying to reinvent or really improve on the original conceit of Voltron, but Legendary Defender is certainly a welcomed take on a classic cartoon; one that should appeal to fans both new and old."
-Shamus Kelly from Den of Geek gave the series a perfect score, writing, "Seriously, you won’t be disappointed.
-It’s something special that doesn’t come around often in television."
+Sarah Moran of ScreenRant similarly gave the series a positive review, writing, "It isn't trying to reinvent or really improve on the original conceit of Voltron, but Legendary Defender is certainly a welcomed take on a classic cartoon; one that should appeal to fans both new and old."
+Shamus Kelly from Den of Geek gave the series a perfect score, writing, "Seriously, you won't be disappointed.
+It's something special that doesn't come around often in television."

 In reviewing the final season, Jesse Schedeen of IGN wrote, "Minor storytelling quibbles aside, the final season of Voltron: Legendary Defender captures pretty much everything that has made this series great.
 The action scenes are fantastic.
 The story combines humor and character drama better than any season before it.
 These 13 episodes tie up nearly every loose end on a satisfying note and raise the stakes of the show higher than ever."
 He rated the season 9.1 out of 10, though he admits, "That said, it would be far more effective to see one of these animated shows acknowledge their LGBT heroes from the very beginning and not save moments like these for the literal last minute; with that rushed reveal (after spending no time establishing Shiro's new relationship or even hinting at it), Voltron relies too much on the audience's affection for Shiro to give the moment resonance, rather than earning an emotional response from its storytelling."